 One of the areas which the EAZA Education Committee focuses on is Visitor Studies.
 The committee recognises the value and importance of evaluating the educational work zoos and aquariums are involved in.
 The committee works with the EAZA Academy to deliver training in this area.
 A very useful bibliography of visitor studies 'Looking at People Looking at Animals' carried out at a variety of institutions can be accessed below.

-The Education Committee has developed the following Strategic Aims for 2013-2016:
+The Education Committee pursued the following Strategic Aims for 2013-2016:

 1. (Affective) Emotion